Web series: How web series differ from similar media formats

-Web series are different from streaming television series, as the latter are purposed to be watched on streaming platforms such as Netflix, Amazon Prime Video, and Hotstar, (Note: Because they are delivered over the Internet, "web series" is the preferred term used in India for streaming television programs, regardless of episodes length.) with the streaming services offering original productions made for and by them, as well as acquiring the rights to distribute licensed content.
-Although the designing of a web series can be similar to that of a television series their development and production does not entail the same financial investment required for a television series.
+Although the design of a web series can be similar to that of a television series, the scale of a web series is smaller and its development and production do not entail the same financial investment required for a television series.
 (Note: Quibi, a mobile app for short-form streaming that partitioned original content and full-length TV series into segments of 10 minutes or less each, attracted talent from prestige television and film studios.
 The platform shut down six months after it was launched.)
-The popularity of some web series, however, have led to them being optioned for television.
+The popularity of some web series, however, has led to them being optioned for cable and streaming television.